alex/queries-rs/README.md

 - Functions don't need to be annotated as returning a `Result<>`, that's done automatically.
 - Even though the user write `trait`, the generated code is actually a `struct` which provides the documented APIs.
-(The generated `struct` will be parameterized by `sqlx::Executor`).
-  - Queries does not provide any of its own transactions APIs.
-You can pass a `Connection` to `new()` where the `Connection` already has an open transaction to use it in such a way.
 - Functions can return either a single row (any type that implements `sqlx::FromRow`), a `Vec<>` of rows, or an `futures::Stream<>` of rows.
   - If a query returns a single row, an error will be returned if the query